 So marriage is exciting and fun and blissful, right?
-Wrong, it can be but
+Wrong, it can be but it takes work.

-word.
-Here are 7 things to consider when getting married.
+7 things to consider when getting married.

 1. Living together